Shubham-Somani/aws-s3/README.md

 # A wrapper for AWS S3

 ## Description
-S3Client - A Javascript Library for AWS S3 with typescript support
+S3Client - A Javascript Library for AWS S3 File Upload If using it with browser setup cors
 ## Installing
 ```
 npm install aws-s3-manager